Bates-ECON456-Thesis-Seminar/thesis-course-materials/assignments/replication_documentation.md

 # Replication Documentation
 This assignment entails completing one “thesis assignment”:

+### Note: You will not be able to do all of this right now.
+You will be able to get started -- eventually, you will need to complete all of these steps.

+- Your final product will feature all of this information in a single README or multiple READMEs depending on your preference.
+Just make clear where everything is.

 1. Thesis: Replication Documentation due 2/29 at midnight This component of the project entails the completion and submission of several data and replication documentation components, including: